Ryantshh/DeepSeekers-DeepLearningWeek-Hackathon/README.md

 # Quickstart tutorial

 ## Frontend
-1. Download all the stuff
+1. Download all the stuff and run
 ```
 cd frontend
 npm install